Standards-based grading (SBG) is an innovative educational practice that helps increase learning in the classroom.

 In SBG, grading is based on demonstration of mastery.

-Students complete standards-aligned activities (projects, worksheets, quizzes, essays, presentations, etc.).
+Students attempt standards-aligned activities (projects, worksheets, quizzes, essays, presentations, etc.).

-Teachers assess the activities and choose the appropriate grading scale level based upon the mastery demonstrated.
+Teachers assess the student output and choose the appropriate mastery level that was demonstrated.

 1's indicate that students have little understanding of a concept, and consequently cannot demonstrate any mastery.